The Intake

 For operators

-Google's Gemini Enterprise Agent Platform makes per-agent cryptographic identity the new default; the audit posture is the question it forces
+### Google's Gemini Enterprise Agent Platform makes per-agent cryptographic identity the new default; the audit posture is the question it forces {#gemini-enterprise-agent-identity}

 Google Cloud Blog (primary) · SiliconAngle · Infosecurity Magazine